4 Structuring analytics projects

 - Operationalizing the output (The automation component discussed in figure 1.1.

 The second part of deploying results refers to automating a process and putting those solutions into production.
-Multiple tools make this possible.
-Although this is where other languages have an advantage over R. Compiled languages such as C++ can be much faster than R and are more full-featured in some sense, there are some exceptions.
-SQL Server has supported an integration with R 46 and Python since 2016, although it isn’t clear how widespread its use has become.
+There are lots of tools that make this possible.
+Although this tends to be where other languages have an advantage over R. Compiled languages such as C++ can be much faster than R and are more full-featured in some sense.
+Although there are some exceptions.
+SQL Server has supported an integration with R 37 and Python since 2016, although it isn’t clear how widespread its use has become.
 Google, Amazon, and Microsoft are all building analytics frameworks into their cloud-based DBMSs.
-They allow you to turn up the computing power to make your models run much more quickly, assuming you can take advantage of a technique such as multi-threading (Which R does not natively support).
+They allow you to turn-up the computing power to make your models run much more quickly.
 Thinking about how to make something more efficient has probably already been done for you.
-At this stage, R may be used for prototyping and something else for the actual deployment.

 Where is this valuable?